jphmrst/PLC/src/plc/vfp/Induction.lagda.md

   Addition of numbers `+` has zero as an identity, and concatenation of strings has the empty string as an identity.
-Subtraction has zero as a right identity, and does not have a right identity.
+Subtraction has zero as a right identity, and does not have a left identity.

 * _Associativity_.
 Operator `⊕` is associative if the location
   of parentheses does not matter: `(m ⊕ n) ⊕ p ≡ m ⊕ (n ⊕ p)`,